SAP/macOS-enterprise-privileges/README.md

 <br/>

 >[!NOTE]
->It seems that macOS 13 erroneously reports a launch constraint violation and immediately terminates the application.
-Therefore, starting with version 2.2, we are providing two versions of the application: one with launch constraints and one without.
+>Unfortunately, macOS 13 incorrectly reports a launch constraint violation and immediately terminates the application.
+Starting with version 2.2, we are therefore providing two versions of the application: one with launch constraints and one without.
 However, we recommend using the version with launch constraints whenever possible.
 <br/>

 # Features